Sargamp16/sdet-journey-2026/day-02/README.md

 ---

-# 3. Return Value
+# 3. Return Values

-`return` sends a value back to the code that called the function.
+`return` sends a value back from a function.

-Example:

 ```typescript
 function calculateSquare(number) {